Calella: 19th and 20th Centuries

 Despite wars and revolutions, industrial activity (textiles) and transatlantic trade maintained their production.
-In 1854 the construction of large boats and fishing boats began.
+In 1854, the construction of large boats and fishing boats began.
 On August 1, 1861, the train officially arrived in Calella, although it had been stopping at a Calella temporary stop since 1859.
 The population began a period of growth, from 3,500 inhabitants in 1860 to 4,316 in 1900.
 The cause of this growth was the installation of the first steam-powered factories, which offset the upheaval in maritime trade caused by the loss of the colonies.

 The first decades of the 20th century were a time of splendour for Calella's industry, which was cut short by the civil war.
-The decline of the textile sector went hand in hand with the spectacular development of tourism, especially from the sixties onwards.
+The decline of the textile sector went closely with the spectacular development of tourism, especially from the sixties and on.
 This process is clearly reflected in demographics: strong growth from 1900 to 1930, stagnation between 1930 and 1960, and spectacular growth during the 1960s and 1970s.

-In the 1970s until the mid-1990s, Calella became a very important tourist destination for Central European tourism (German, Dutch, Danish, English, French), and was thus popularly known as Calella dels Alemanys as its population tripled in the high tourist season (which coincides with the end of spring, summer and the beginning of autumn).
-Currently the variety of tourism has grown, and visitors are received from virtually every country in Europe.
+Between the 1970s until the mid-1990s, Calella became an important tourist destination for Central European tourism (German, Dutch, Danish, English, French), and was thus popularly known as Calella dels Alemanys, as its population tripled in the high tourist season (which coincides with the end of spring, summer and the beginning of autumn).
+Currently, the variety of tourism has grown, and visitors are received from virtually every country in Europe.